rabbit-ear/rabbit-ear-app/readme.md

 [ ] scale-up a crease pattern, reset zoom no longer works (fixed to old size).
 [x] viewport resize due to show/hide component does not re-scale origami simulator's html canvas.
+[ ] simulator "reset" should also reset it's camera

 ## 2023-09-18